XavierBerger/RPi-Monitor/README.md

 	./start.sh

-You can now browse http://<your Raspberry Pi address>:8888 to access to the interactive web interface.
+You can now browse <http://your_Raspberry_Pi_address:8888> to access to the interactive web interface.

 ## Future development